gubaojian/Kite/README.md

 if this cann't satisfy you, you can write your own math expression evaluator.

-1, Make subclass of Evaluator
+1, create subclass of Evaluator

 	public class CustomEvaluator extends Evaluator {